ProactiveProgrammers/professional-evaluation-starter/README.md

   your response that makes it clear why you have attained mastery of the learning objective at the specified level.
-- Make sure that you accurately rank your level of competence since you will not receive a higher grade for this project if you artificially inflate or deflate your skills in the various learning outcomes for this course
+- Make sure that you accurately rank your level of competence since you will not receive a different grade for this project if you artificially inflate or deflate your skills in the various learning outcomes for this course
 - Do not forget to provide a ranking for each of the detailed learning outcomes for the course!
 For every one of the lowest-level bullet points you should either provide a ranking for yourself between 1 and 5 or the score of "N/A" if you think that we have not yet covered that content in the course.
 - If you are not sure whether we have covered a specific topic in the course, please refer to the course schedule that is available at: https://proactiveprogrammers.com/discrete-structures/schedule-discrete-structures/
+- Please note that, due to the constraints of an academic semester, you will not have covered all of the material on the
 - Please only mark a specific learning object as "N/A" if you genuinely believe that we have not yet covered that topic in the course.
 If you are in doubt about the coverage of a specific topic, please clarify your questions with the